rushmi0/rushmi0/README.md

 <p>
     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"> Hi!, currently studying for a Bachelor of Science in Information Technology
 </p>
-I have a strong passion for Backend Development, Bitcoin, and Nostr using Kotlin as my primary language
+I have a strong passion for Backend development, Bitcoin, and Nostr use Kotlin as my primary language.

 [//]: # (<p>)